On the surface, selling on Amazon is a straightforward process.

 Monitor Your Sponsored Ad Keyword Performance

 Recently, I wrote a very comprehensive post on how to run profitable Amazon sponsored ad campaigns.
-But one thing that I forgot to mention in that post is a nifty graph I found in Efficient Era that helps you monitor your keyword performance.

 Just because you have a lot of products for sale on Amazon doesn’t mean that you need to hire a large team.